-Many DIY'ers get intimidated at the thought of constructing boutonnieres.
+Many DIYers get intimidated at the thought of constructing boutonnieres.
 It seems like a technical task but it can actually be very simple.
-In fact, the boutonniere will take the least of your time when making your wedding or event arrangements.
-They are simple, require very little flowers, and can save money when DIY'ed!
+In fact,the boutonniere will take the least of your time when making your wedding or event arrangements.
+They are simple, require very few flowers, and can save you money when DIYed!

 Use floratape stem wrap to attach two layers of greens.
 This is an option you can skip but will add depth to the boutonniere by adding extra texture.
 Layering different varieties of greens and fillers will add sophistication to a design without adding more technical work.

 Add the focal flower to the greenery using your stem wrap again.
 It is always good to use a smaller rose (such as a 40cm rose vs. a 60cm rose) for boutonnieres and corsages.
 You do not want to have a boutonniere that looks unbalance or oversized when placed on men's suits.